fjahr/cisa-research/full-agg.md

 ## Full Signature Aggregation

-Full-aggregation is an interactive process for aggregating a collection of signatures into a single aggregate signature.
+Full aggregation is an interactive process for aggregating a collection of signatures into a single aggregate signature.
 The resulting aggregate signature is of the same size as an unaggregated BIP 340 signature (constant).

 #### Key benefits

 - Space/Fee savings: A fully aggregated signature is of constant size, no matter how many signatures have been aggregated.
 The size is always 64 bytes, the same as a single BIP 340 signature.
 As part of a Bitcoin transaction the savings 26.1% in bytes and 9.6% in weight units ([assuming the historically average transaction](https://github.com/BlockstreamResearch/cross-input-aggregation/blob/master/savings.org)).
-When comparing these numbers with the half-agg savings, they don't seem to differ too much but it should be noted that full-agg starts to shine the bigger the transaction gets.
-So the savings get particularly interesting for large coinjoins or consolidation transactions.
+When comparing these numbers with the half-agg savings, they don't seem to differ too much, but it should be noted that full-agg starts to shine the bigger the transaction gets.
+So, the savings get particularly interesting for large coinjoins or consolidation transactions.

 ### Applications

 #### Block-wide full-agg

-While theoretically possible, there seems to be consensus among researchers that this is not a use-case worth persuing due to the interactivity needed among signers to produce a fully-aggregated signature.
+While theoretically possible, there seems to be consensus among researchers that this is not a use-case worth pursuing due to the interactivity needed among signers to produce a fully-aggregated signature.
 In any normally formed block that includes transactions relayed over the P2P network, this level of cooperation seems impossible to achieve.

 #### Tx-wide full-agg

 This is a feasible use-case for both transactions that produced by a single signer as well as transactions with multiple signers that collaborate in an interactive protocol.
-In the case of multiple signers, the protocol would need to be extended to accomodate the steps to aggregate the signatures of the transaction as well.
+In the case of multiple signers, the protocol would need to be extended to accommodate the steps to aggregate the signatures of the transaction as well.

 #### Gossip protocol bandwidth savings in Layer-2 protocols

-Similar to the block-wide full-agg scenario the example use-case [Aggregegation of Lightning Channel Announcements](https://github.com/BlockstreamResearch/cross-input-aggregation/tree/master?tab=readme-ov-file#sigagg-case-study-ln-channel-announcements) for this scenario seems to not be a good fit for full-agg due to the extensive interactivity needed the different signers.
+Similar to the block-wide full-agg scenario the example use-case [Aggregation of Lightning Channel Announcements](https://github.com/BlockstreamResearch/cross-input-aggregation/tree/master?tab=readme-ov-file#sigagg-case-study-ln-channel-announcements) for this scenario seems to not be a good fit for full-agg due to the extensive interactivity needed the different signers.

 ### Open issues